To use Mobile Banking, you’ll need:

 There are a few common errors that may cause your check to be rejected:

 After you receive confirmation that your check has been accepted for processing, mark on the check "Electronically Presented", "Void", or otherwise render it incapable of further transmission, deposit, or presentment.
-The paper check will be null & void once it has been processed and the funds are in your account.
+The paper check will be void once it has been processed to your account.

 Sign into Online Banking and do the following:

-No, you’ll receive an email to the address you set up in Online Banking notifying you when a new statement is available for you to view/download within secure Online Banking.
+No, you’ll receive an email g notifying you when a new statement is available for you to view/download within secure Online Banking.

 Send an email using the mailbox function in Online Banking, or send us a letter stating you would like to cancel the service.
 Your statement preference will be updated so that you will receive paper statements beginning with your next statement cycle.
 A paper statement fee may apply as stated in the current service fee brochure.